 It’s in both the name of the country and the city – there’s no escaping port on a trip to Porto.
 I’m a huge wine lover and have tasted my way around wine regions across the world, but for some reason port has never really been on my wine radar.
 I’ve tended to lump it together with other fortified wines like Madeira, Marsala and sherry, dismissing them as something old-fashioned.
-In the UK you’d traditionally think of your gran drinking a sweet sherry and upper-class gents having a port and a cigar after dinner!
+In the UK you’d traditionally think of your gran drinking a sweet sherry and upper-class gents having a port and a cigar after dinner.
 But times are changing, with fortified wines being used in fashionable cocktails and new varieties being developed to appeal to more people.
 So when I visited Porto I had to investigate for myself.

-Many of the port lodges run tours, where you can try their different ports and learn about how they’re made.
+Many port lodges run tours, where you can try their different ports and learn about how they’re made.
 Some are free and others cost a few euros and include tastings.
 We had a tip-off that Taylor’s did a good tour, so headed there first… or at least tried to.
 After crossing the Dom Luis I bridge we headed for the Taylor’s sign.
-It only looked a few hundred metres away but half an hour worth of climbing up and down through narrow winding streets we finally found it, just in time for the next tour.
+It only looked a few hundred metres away but half an hour worth of climbing up and down through winding streets we finally found it, just in time for the next tour.
 Our guide took us thorough the cellars and explained how port is made.
-It starts off like normal wine, but then brandy is added during fermentation, which stops all the sugar in the grapes being turned to alcohol, making it sweeter and more alcoholic.
+It starts off like normal wine, but brandy is added during fermentation which stops all the sugar in the grapes being turned to alcohol, making it sweeter and more alcoholic.
 Different types are produced and aged in slightly different ways, giving a variety of colours, flavours and sweetness levels.

 So am I a port convert?
 Definitely.
 I enjoyed them all but the tawny was probably my favourite.
 It tasted like dried fruit and caramel, almost like a pudding in a glass.
 From Taylor’s we went on to Ferreira, down the hillside near the banks of the river.
 The next tour here was in Spanish so we gave it a miss and went straight to the tasting room.
 Expecting the samples to be a few centimetres deep, we ordered a dry white, sweet white, ruby and tawny, for €1,50 each.
 We ended up with four almost half-full glasses of port and which took the rest of the afternoon worth of tasting and chatting to work our way through (at 20% ABV you have to remind yourself not to drink it like wine).
 Nearby along the riverside a convenient cable car took us back up the hill to the Dom Luis Bridge to save us from too much post-port exertion.

-You can get a full list of port cellars on the Association of Port Wine Companies website.
-Prices for tours and tastings vary: Taylor’s was €3 (with three port samples) and Ferreira was €5 (with two samples).
+You can get a full list of Porto’s port cellars on the Association of Port Wine Companies website.
+Prices for tours and tastings vary: Taylor’s is €7 (with three port samples) and Ferreira is €6 (with two samples).